Tompap2007/Numerical-Analysis/README.md

 # Numerical-Analysis
-An implementation of the Secant Method, written in C.

 This repository will be fullfilled with numerical analysis methods for finding roots of a given function.
 For using the methods, your should